imanoleguskiza/nems-dev/README.md

     profile to use and the modules/features to enable after installation.
 3.  `build.properties.local`: This contains configuration which is unique for the local development environment.
-In here you would place things like your CITnet username and password, your database settings and the development modules you would like to install. *This file should never be committed.*
+In here you would place things like your database credentials and the development modules you would like to install.
+    *This file should never be committed.*

 ### 2. Project code